ludoza/DokuWiki-to-Markdown-Converter/README.md

 ## Credit

-This project was shamelessly forked from the [SilverStripe Documentation Restructuring Project](https://github.com/chillu/silverstripe-doc-restructuring) and was hacked/broken apart to add some extra functionality.
+This project was forked from the [SilverStripe Documentation Restructuring Project](https://github.com/chillu/silverstripe-doc-restructuring) and was edited to add some extra functionality by [ludoza](https://github.com/ludoza).
+It has subsequently been forked from [ludoza's fork](https://github.com/ludoza/Liquibase-DokuWiki-to-Markdown-Converter) with the aim of creating a common way to export dokuwiki files to markdown (which is what we need in our 2013 restructuring here at title.dk).